Explore

 Do Believe the Truth!

 The other important aspect of Dig Out Your Soul which I’ve not heard anyone else mention is this may be a concept album, or at least that’s the impression I get.
 The songs tell a story of an impending apocalypse as we are told to “Bag It Up” because we are “Waiting for The Rapture” which occurs with “The Shock of the Lightning”.
 The use of a John Lennon quote sampled in I’m Outta Time reinforces the apocalyptic theme (“It’s every Englishman’s inalienable right to live where the hell he likes.
 What’s it going to do, vanish?
-It’s not going to be there when I get back.”) even more so as Lennon said this shortly before his own untimely death in 1980.
-The remaining songs dealing with the aftermath of the apocalypse such as the alien sounding (Get Off Your) High Horse Lady and To Be Where There’s Life (I believe the title of that one explains itself).
-This all culminates in the album’s final song Soldier On, that we will soldier on until the very end.
+It’s not going to be there when I get back.”), even more so as Lennon said this shortly before his own untimely death in 1980.
+The album’s remaining songs deal with the aftermath of the apocalypse such as the alien-sounding (Get Off Your) High Horse Lady and To Be Where There’s Life (I believe the title of that one explains itself).
+This all culminates in the album’s final song Soldier On, which we will carry onwards, until the very end.

 Oasis: 1991 - 2009